shivannis/xandr-docs-public/xandr-docs/articles/curate/introduction-to-viewability.md

-This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Xandr support for viewability.
+This page provides an overview of viewability in digital media as well as information about why viewability is important, how it works, and current Microsoft Advertising support for viewability.

 ## What is viewability and why is it important?